-Level or Category of Degree Description (Cumulative) Grade Average Point Honours Degree with Distinction Demonstrates an outstanding and comprehensive grasp of the knowledge, skills and competencies required.
-3.7 and above Honours Degree Demonstrates an excellent grasp of the knowledge, skills and competencies required.
-3.3 - 3.6 Pass Pass Demonstrates a satisfactory grasp of the knowledge, skills and competencies required.
+Level or Category of Degree Description Honours Degree with Distinction Demonstrates an outstanding and comprehensive grasp of the knowledge, skills and competencies required.
+Honours Degree Demonstrates an excellent grasp of the knowledge, skills and competencies required.
+Pass Demonstrates a satisfactory grasp of the knowledge, skills and competencies required.